influxdata/docs-v2/content/influxdb/v2.0/security/tokens/create-token.md

 command line interface (CLI), or the InfluxDB API.

 {{% note %}}
-Tokens are visible to the user who created the token. {{% oss-only %}} Users who own a token with Operator permissions also have access to all tokens. {{% /oss-only %}} Tokens stop working when the user who create the token is deactivated.
+Tokens are visible to the user who created the token. {{% oss-only %}} Users who own a token with Operator permissions also have access to all tokens. {{% /oss-only %}} Tokens stop working when the user who created the token is deleted.
 **We recommend creating a generic IT user to create and manage tokens for writing data.**
 {{% /note %}}

 ## Create a token in the InfluxDB UI